- Jinja 100%

 Not Quite Fully Automated, Actually

-When you're managing a fleet of two nodes, there are certain decisions that fall differently to how they might if you're managing a fleet orders of magnitude larger.
+When you're managing a fleet of three nodes, there are certain decisions that land differently to how they might if you're managing a fleet orders of magnitude larger.
 For example:

 - No file system stuff.
 My home server is complex!
 It's got a ZFS pool and an XFS boot volume.
 There are mounts and things in fstab that Ansible is not going anywhere near.